UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 If you open your switch box and find crumbling wire insulation, no ground wire, or a confusing jumble of connections, stop immediately and hire a licensed electrician.

-2. Verify the power is dead: Use a non-contact voltage tester on the existing switch to absolutely confirm zero current is flowing through the wires.
+2. Verify the power is dead: Use a non-contact voltage tester directly on the existing switch to absolutely confirm zero current is flowing through the wires.

-The Environmental Impact of Smart Lighting
+Understanding the Environmental Impact of Smart Lighting

 A graphic showing a smart switch and LED bulb reducing energy, cutting emissions from a power plant, and lowering waste.